 How do you get your product, service, or app into the hands of your target customers?
-Check our guide on the most used revenue models to help you decide.
+Our guide on the most used revenue models will help you decide.

 Business Model vs Revenue Model vs Revenue Stream

-Before we delve into the different types of revenue models, we should spend a little time differentiating between the terms "business model", "revenue model", and "revenue stream", as they are very often used interchangeably.
-In the GlowingStart article, "What Is The Difference Between A Revenue Model, Revenue Stream And A Business Model", Alex Genadinik does a great job explaining the difference between those terms.
-They are summarized below:
+Before we delve into the different types of revenue models, we should differentiate the terms "business model", "revenue model", and "revenue stream", as they are very often used interchangeably.
+In the GlowingStart article, "What Is The Difference Between A Revenue Model, Revenue Stream, And A Business Model", Alex Genadinik does a great job describing the relationship between those terms:

 A revenue model is the strategy of managing a company’s revenue streams and the resources required for each revenue stream.

 A business model is the structure comprised of all aspects of a company, including revenue model and revenue streams, and describes how they all work together.’’

 Now that we know the revenue model basics let’s examine the most common types that have proved to be strong fits for startups.